 My program combines philosophies from many different methods of training.
-I am familiar with and frequently study the historical principles of the German and French Classical Dressage masters and combine that with current scientific information on equine and rider biomechanics.
+I am familiar with and frequently study the historical equestrian principles of the German and French Classical Dressage masters and combine that with current scientific information on equine and rider bio-mechanics.
 My background as an engineer gives me a unique perspective on solving problems with the dressage horse and rider.

-Training this way is steady and progressive, and gets results without jeopardizing the health and safety of horse and rider.
+Training this way is steady and progressive, and gets results without jeopardizing the health and safety of horse or rider.
 Today's competition dressage training has many short cuts and gadgets that often lead to gaps and problems down the road.
-Together we can fill in those gaps and create a happy, healthy athlete.
+Together we can fill in those gaps and create a happy, healthy partnership.

 My background includes many great trainers and clinics with Bettina Drummond, Sally Swift, Walter Zettl and Steffen Peters.
 My teaching style is patient and positive, and continuously offers new information on training and the science of riding.
-As I learn, my students learn.
-I encourage my students to read and follow not only the masters, but particularly the methods of today's leading classical trainers, Paul Belasik and Rose Caslar Belasik, Thomas & Shana Ritter, Manolo Mendez, Sylvia Loch, and Jean Luc Cornille, and of course, Jane Savoie.
+I encourage my students to read and follow not only the classical masters, but particularly the methods of today's leading classical trainers, Paul Belasik and Rose Caslar Belasik, Thomas & Shana Ritter, Manolo Mendez, Sylvia Loch, and Jean Luc Cornille, and of course, Jane Savoie.

 For many, the barn is a refuge from daily life that should be relaxing and enjoyable.
 Every person's riding experience is a unique journey.
 Let's find what works for Your horse, Your goals and Your life!